Dateline: Riga, Latvia

 Keep in mind that while housing prices have been somewhat flat the last couple years, Latvian real estate fell as much as 50% during the global recession (which was why the program was created).
 I recently shared why real estate in Lithuania may appreciate when the country adopts the Euro next year based on other European countries like Estonia seeing solid property gains when they did the same.

 So far this year, properties in Latvia have seen decent increases, but those seem to have slowed a bit.

 2. Second residency in Latvia by starting a business

-You can start a business in Latvia and get second residency based on your position as an owner and board member of the company.
-The minimum investment option is around $50,000, but requires you to pay taxes of approximately $40,000 per year and has limits on the number of employees and other lesser qualifications.
+You can start a business in Latvia and get a second residency based on your position as an owner and board member of the company.
+The minimum investment option is around $50,000 but requires you to pay taxes of approximately $40,000 per year and has limits on the number of employees and other lesser qualifications.

 The good news about running a business in Latvia is that corporate taxes here are rather low, especially by European standards.
 In fact, the government went through with its plans to decrease taxes, even during a period of great austerity in the financial crisis.

 3. Second residency in Latvia with a bank deposit